 - 1 teaspoon of cloves (whole, not grounded)

 - 2-3 star anise

 - Honey to your taste (we usually add smaller amount, adjust to your taste or skip)

 Put all the ingredients in a pot and just simmer it slightly over medium-high temperature.
 Don’t boil the mulled wine.
 You’ll lose the alcohol and the structure too.
 Just simmer over 15 minutes or longer, to keep it warm for a refill.

 Serving the mulled wine

 Serve and drink warm.
 We avoid glasses and cups without handles, a regular coffee cup will be just fine.

 Get an extra orange for garnishing and before serving, put a slice or two of fresh orange in each cup.
-Now, this is the real winter feeling right?
-If you have homemade vanilla cookies, they are our favorite pair to a warm cup of mulled wine.
+Now, this is the real winter feeling, right?
+If you have homemade vanilla cookies, they are our favourite pair to a warm cup of mulled wine.

 Enjoy your holidays!

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!